In an increasingly digital world and business environment, protecting your digital assets should be a prime consideration for any business owner.

 Security certificates are important for businesses that conduct online eCommerce and take payments through their website.
 You can check whether you have one using an online SSL Examination tool.
 If your domain has an SSL certificate, you should keep the following information stored safely:

-o Validity date
+- Validity date

-o Issuer Company name and details
+- Issuer Company name and details

 If your certificate expires, it may result in your payment facilities being suspended.
 This means potential lost business!
 Therefore, it is important that you are aware of the expiry date of your SSL Certificate(s) and set reminders to have them renewed.